 Detailed guide that covers everything you need to know about the AP German test

-Every year, the AP board sets exam fees for the entire gamut of tests.
-Each language exam costs the same, so you won’t be paying more for AP German compared to the AP Spanish or AP French tests.
+Every year, the AP board sets exam fees for their entire roster of tests.
+Each language exam costs the same, so you won’t be paying any more for AP German than you would for AP Spanish or AP French tests.

 For 2023, the AP German exam will cost you $97.
-If you register late, though, (after November 16) you’ll have to pay an extra $40 fee.
-If you’re one of the few students taking this exam outside the US or its territories, you’ll also incur an extra $40 fee.
+If you register late, though, you’ll have to pay an extra $40 fee.
+If you’re one of the few students taking the exam outside the US or its territories, you’ll also incur an extra $40 fee.

 All these fees will be paid to your school.
 Some schools charge extra amounts for proctoring or administrative costs, so be sure to double-check with your teacher or guidance counselor before budgeting for all the AP tests on your schedule.